azee/template-api/README.md

 Business logic layer.
 Services.
 ===============================
 I preffer to create separate layers for business logic and web-servicing itself.
 This allows us to change the business implementation without changing the REST interface contract.
 So, here is the "teplate-service" module.
 It is a simple module.
 We just define each class as @Service and use @Autowire to be able to use DAL repositories.
-See the example: com.mycompany.template.SomeBeanService
+See the example: com.mycompany.template.services.SomeBeanService

 Rest Layer.
 How user see the service.
 ====================================